muratk3n/thirdwave/en/tweets/2019/week51.md

 ---

-(Of course according to *Time for Change* model, both Clinton and Bam had a major advantage going into their elections, but, at least they did not lose it like Gore)
+(Of course according to *Time for Change* model, both Clinton and Bam had a major advantage going into their elections -the incumbent was unpopular due to his delivery-, but, at least they didn't lose like Gore)

 *2019-12-18 20:49:9*